codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 List comprehension help us to avoid repeating common operations.

-Many of these concepts are indeed so common that specific functions are included in each language to achieve the same functionality.
+Many of these concepts are indeed so common that specific functions are included in each language, to achieve the same functionality.

 Transforming elements using a function is called _mapping_.
 Thus the function is called `map`.